ELHart05/ELHart05/README.md

 ### Hi there, Okba is hier !
 - 🙋‍♂️ I’m ALLAOUA Okba AKA "ELHart", Currently a Student On The Higher School of Computer Science 08 May 1945 - Sidi Bel Abbes.
 - 🕵️‍♂ I’m interested in Web And Android Development, Ethical Hacking and Design !
-- 👨‍🏫 I’m currently learning Developing My Skills on Java Script.
+- 👨‍🏫 I’m currently learning And Developing My Skills on Java Script.
 - 👨‍💻 I’m looking to Learn PHP and MYSQL Basics In The Near Future.
 - 📫 How to reach me : You Got My IN-STUDY Email : o.allaoua@esi-sba.dz and My Personal One : allaouaokba@gmail.com.
 ---